mvrzan/salesforce-einstein-personalization-llm/README.md

 4. Once the LLM deduces the product category, it will then return that in a specific format: `category,id`
 5. The returned data gets passed back to the Salesforce Flow
 6. Salesforce Flow takes the provided product category data and passes it off to the Heroku route `/update-service`
+7. The Flow then invokes the Heroku `/update-service` endpoint
-7. The custom [Apex class](./salesforce/force-app/main/default/classes/sendEventEP.cls) writes the data back to the Data Cloud's real-time Data Graph
+8. The [`/update-service` route](./server/src/controllers/update-service.js) than handles the logic of writing the data back to the Data Cloud's real-time Data Graph

 **Client Personalization**